tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   {{RFC5280}}), but has the keyEncipherment and dataEncipherment usages are disabled.

+The extension MAY be marked crititcal.
+(See Section 4.2 of {{RFC5280}}.)
+If the strict boolean is set to true, then the server MUST use delegated credential in the handshake; if no delegated credential is offered, then the client MUST abort the handshake with an "illegal_parameter" alert.

 # IANA Considerations

 TBD

 # Security Considerations

+## Isolating the delegation private key

+Marking the delegation certificate's DelegationUsage extension non-critical allows the certificate to be used for clients that do not support delegated credentials.
+However, it may be desirable to ensure that the delegation certificate is only used in handshakes in which a delegated credential negotiated.
+It suffices to mark the extension crticial and set the strict boolean to true: if the client does not support delegated credentials, then it will abort the handshake if the certificate has the DelegationUsage extension (as per Section 4.2 of {{RFC5280}}); if the client indicates support, but the server does not offer a delegated credential, then the client will abort the handshake (as per {{certificate-requirements}}).

 ## Security of delegated private key